FromUte/dune-admin/README.md

 We prize for our test suite and coverage, so it would be great if you could run the specs to ensure that your patch is not breaking the existing codebase.

-When running specs for the first time, you'll need to download Neighborly's source code to be tested against your version of the gem.
+When running specs for the first time, you'll need to download Dune's source code to be tested against your version of the gem.
 The following command will install the dummy app in `spec/dummy`.

 ```
 $ git submodule init